Error401-UsernameNotFound/OX-Campaign/OX Campaign/Rules/Hexcrawl Procedure.md

 > *Notes:*
 > - *"Per day" on this table assumes travel for two watches (8 hours), i.e. a full day of travel without a forced march.*
 > - *A half-hex of travel distance is the distance from the center of a hex to its edge.*

+**Difficult Terrain**
+Some terrains, such as swamps or particularly dense forest, are considered difficult terrain.
+When traveling through a hex of difficult terrain, the party's travel speed is halved.
+Certain hexes, such as tall mountains, might reduce the party's overland speed even further.
+Travel along a road is not affected by terrain even if the surrounding hex would otherwise be considered difficult terrain.
+(Note that trails created via the [[#Trailblazer]] watch action are simply a series of navigational markers, and do not mitigate difficult terrain in this way.)
 #### Watch Actions
 Watch actions are categorized into Travel, Active, or Rest.
 Tautologically, travel can only occur if all travelers are taking a Travel Watch action.
 Both Active and Rest watches are stationary.
 ##### Navigator